The ultimate writing dilemma?

-For more on how we teach about using the first and third person in grant writing, check out Module 3 in our program called the Grant Writing Unicorn Collective.
+For more on how we teach about using the first and third person in grant writing, check out Module 3 in our program called the Global Grant Writers Collective.
 At about the 10-minute mark, we offer a deep dive into the question.
 Meredith reads aloud a few examples so that you can physically hear the difference between a perfectly blended first and third person sentence and clunky sentence.

 Write with the end goal in mind.
 Think carefully about your grant reviewers and what their perspective is when reading your proposal.
 Think about them especially when you’re in the editing stages of the grant writing process.